zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 list = context.Execute<List<int>>("list.Where(x => x.GreaterThan(greaterThan))", new { list, greaterThan });
 ```

-{% include component-try-it.html href='https://dotnetfiddle.net/KHRedn' %}

-The method `GreaterThan` only exists for this context.
-That means the `Eval.Execute` is unaware and cannot use this method.

-## Conclusion
+## Summary

-In this getting started tutorial, you learned how to use the `Execute` method to dynamically evaluate some code, use parameters, and a return type.
+In this getting started tutorial, you learned how to use the `Execute` method to dynamically evaluate code, pass parameters, and specify a return type.

-Using the `Execute` method is straightforward, and most developers should already be able to use it without a problem.
-However, only time will allow you to master this method and exploit all the potential through all [options](/options) of the `EvalContext` and the possibility that the library offers, so make sure to continue to read other tutorials and articles.
+Using the `Execute` method is straightforward, and most developers should already feel comfortable using it.

+However, mastering it takes time.
+To fully take advantage of the library, make sure to explore all available [options](/options) in the `EvalContext` and continue reading the other tutorials and articles.